mozilla/moztrap/docs/userguide/model/execution.rst

 **Series** run is now just a template used for each build of your product to be tested.

-When you execute a run that is a series, you will be prompted for a build id.
-If a member of this series with that build id already exists, it will be used for execution.
-If not, then a new instance of this run series will be created with the build field set and the name to match.
-For instance, with a run series called "Smashing" specifying a build of "Alpha1" will result in a new run in the series named "Smashing - Build: Alpha1" with distinct results from any other build in the series.
+When you execute a run that is a series, you will be prompted for your environment options, like always.
+But you will also be asked for a build id.
+If there is already a member of this series that has that build id, then you will begin testing it.
+If, however, no one has run this series on that build yet, then a new member of the series will be created and you will start testing it.
+The name of this new member of the series will contain the build id you specified.
+For instance, with a run series called "Smoketest," specifying a build of "Alpha1" will result in a new member of the series named "Smoketest - Build: Alpha1" with distinct results from any other member in the series.

 When viewing the list of runs in the manage or results lists, you can then filter to see only runs that belong to a specific series.